 If Kitchens are left unattended for extended periods, i.e more than 24 hours, condensation can build up within items of kitchen equipment, causing damage to electrical components.
 To prevent this happening, ensure the structure is supplied with heat 24 hours a day and has adequate ventilation.

 We hope that this article is useful and will help prevent damage.
 Please remember, that all weather sustained damage is chargeable at our standard rate, and can also cause frustrating implications to your kitchen service.
-Therefore, please ensure the suitable precautions are taken.
 If you would like any further advice on how you can ensure your kitchen is weather safe, please contact us.